sebak/security-demo/README.md

 4- Authorities or Permissions

+5 - Secure resources with annotations

-5- and more others thing
+6- and more others thing